 Step 1: The flea lays eggs (Day 1)

-A female flea will lay eggs after she’s feasted on a nice meal of human or pet blood.
-After her meal she will usually stay on her host and lay about 20 eggs.
+A female flea will lay eggs after she's feasted on a nice meal of human or pet blood.
+After her meal, she will usually stay on her host and lay about 20 eggs.
 These eggs are smooth and oval shaped.
-They usually drop off the host and into the environment.
-This generally means your house or garden.
-In the home, the eggs usually fall into the carpet or floor cracks until they’re ready to turn into larvae.
+They usually drop off the host and into the local environment, often your house or garden.
+In the home, the eggs will fall into the carpet or floor cracks until they're ready to turn into larvae if left untreated.

 Step 2: Eggs turn into larvae (Day 12)

-The flea eggs hatch within about 12 days, if the temperature is warm enough.
-They will then burrow into carpet and cracks in the floor.
-They eat the flea dirt (flea faeces) that adult fleas drop after feasting on you and your pets.
+The flea eggs hatch within about 12 days if the temperature is warm enough.
+They then hide in the carpet and cracks in the floor, living on skin particles and the flea dirt (flea faeces) that adult fleas drop after feasting on you and your pets.

 Step 3: Larvae turn into pupae (Day 19)

 Once big enough, typically after about eight days, the larvae will spin a cocoon and turn into pupae.
-The pupae wait for the right time to hatch, when the temperature is warm enough or they sense a suitable host nearby.
+The pupae wait for the right time to hatch when the temperature is warm enough or they sense a suitable host nearby.
 They can stay in this state for up to 12 months, waiting for the right conditions to hatch!

 Step 4: The cycle is complete - flea hatches (Day 26)

-Once the temperature is warm enough, the flea hatches and looks for it’s first meal.
-Soon they are ready to breed and the cycle starts again.
+As soon as the flea hatches it looks for its first host and meal.
+Within days of finding a good host they are ready to breed and the cycle starts again.